 - Getting hold of network software

-- The PUBLIC file server -- what it is and how to use it
+- The PUBLIC file server -- what it

-- Stuffit archives -- explanation of the .sit suffix
+- Stuffit archives -- explanation of the

 - Connecting to other file servers